anthonywithah/chase-the-legend/README.md

 To promote this Github and to make sure the latest files are in use - when sharing this game, please do not share the files themselves, please share the link to this Github instead: **github.com/anthonywithah/chase-the-legend**

-# Supporting Graphics
+# Supporting Media

-Thank you to the following free graphic resources for making my life easier;
+Thank you to the following free graphic and media resources for making my life easier;
 - **Logo source**: vecteezy.com/vector-art/7681089-esports-logo-template-with-trophy-for-gaming-team-or-tournament
 - **Font**: dafont.com/strongarm.font
+- **Font**: fontawesome.com

 # Pathway to Open Source